ruizt/pstat100-content/README.md

 # Data science concepts and analysis (public)

-Repository for course files distributed to students enrolled in PSTAT100 at UCSB; primarily these comprise lecture slides and assignment files.
+Repository for course files distributed to students enrolled in PSTAT100 at UCSB; primarily lecture slides and assignment files.

 ## Repository information